yugr/SymbolHider/README.md

 SymbolHider is a simple tool which hides symbols in shared library's public interface (by rewriting their visibility to `hidden`).

-The tool is inspired by @EmployedRussian suggestion in [Is there any way to override the -fvisibility=hidden at link time?](https://stackoverflow.com/questions/36273404/is-there-any-way-to-override-the-fvisibility-hidden-at-link-time) although I applied it to a more useful case of fully linked binaries.
+The tool is inspired by @EmployedRussian suggestion in [Is there any way to override the -fvisibility=hidden at link time?](https://stackoverflow.com/questions/36273404/is-there-any-way-to-override-the-fvisibility-hidden-at-link-time) although I also enabled it for a more common case of fully linked binaries.

 # How to use